 “This suggests that people lacking α-aktinin-3 are better at keeping warm and, energy-wise, at enduring a tougher climate, but there hasn’t been any direct experimental evidence for this before,” says Håkan Westerblad, professor of cellular muscle physiology at the Department of Physiology and Pharmacology, Karolinska Institutet.
 “We can now show that the loss of this protein gives a greater resilience to cold and we’ve also found a possible mechanism for this.”

 For the study, 42 healthy men between the ages of 18 and 40 were asked to sit in cold water (14 °C) until their body temperature had dropped to 35.5 °C. During cold water immersion, researchers measured muscle electrical activity with electromyography (EMG) and took muscle biopsies to study the protein content and fiber-type composition.

-The results showed that the skeletal muscle of people lacking α-aktinin-3 contains a larger proportion of slow-twitch fibres.
+The results showed that the skeletal muscle of people lacking α-aktinin-3 contains a larger proportion of slow-twitch fibers.
 On cooling, these individuals were able to maintain their body temperature in a more energy-efficient way.
-Rather than activating fast-twitch fibres, which results in overt shivering, they increased the activation of slow-twitch fibers that produce heat by increasing baseline contraction (tonus).
+Rather than activating fast-twitch fibers, which results in overt shivering, they increased the activation of slow-twitch fibers that produce heat by increasing baseline contraction (tonus).